sletz/eurorack-blocks/documentation/faust/mapping.md

 If you build the project now, the `erbui` transpiler will complain that you have the wrong number of audio inputs and outputs.
-This is because the default FAUST
+This is because `dm.phaser2_demo` is a stereo effect and `erbb faust init` generated by default a mono input/output effect.

-Let's first fix this by adding more inputs at the end of our `erbui` file:
+Let's first fix this quickly by adding one more audio input and output  at the end of our `erbui` file:

 ```{code-block} erbui
 ---